edprince/dissertation/chapters/methodology.md

 Webpack and Rollup.

 #### Webpack
-Webpack is the bundler used by the tool 'create-react-app', popular amongst developers for quickly getting React Apps set up.
+Webpack is the bundler used by the tool `create-react-app`, popular amongst developers for quickly getting React Apps set up.
 Webpack turns each module into its own isolated function scope.